Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 3. Is now a good time?

-It’s not ideal, but early demand has been strong.
-Given the recent escalation in protest-related violence, the company dropped plans for an investor luncheon in Hong Kong and was making phone calls instead.
-But it hasn’t changed the offering size, Michael Yao, the company’s head of corporate finance, told investors.
-Alibaba’s U.S. stock price is up by about a third this year, based on the Nov.
-18 close, and has been trading close to all-time highs.
-That will be a benchmark for the share price in Hong Kong.
+It’s not ideal, given the recent escalation in protest-related violence.
+The company dropped plans for an investor luncheon in Hong Kong and made phone calls instead.
+Still, the offering has been covered “multiple” times and more shares were being allocated to small investors due to strong demand.
+In addition, Alibaba’s U.S. stock price is up about a third this year, trading close to all-time highs.
+That was used as a benchmark when the Hong Kong shares were priced at HK$176 ($22.50) each on Nov.
+20.

 4. Why didn’t Alibaba list in Hong Kong before?